MENU

 For safety reasons, pushrim wheelchair participants must use a racing chair.
 A day chair may be used only if fitted with an attachment such as a FreeWheel.
 All wheelchair participants must always wear a helmet.

-Participants wishing to use a wheelchair in the William A. Irvin 5K should contact Race Director Greg Haapala via email at [email protected] or via phone at (218) 727-0947.
+Participants wishing to use a wheelchair in the William A. Irvin 5K should contact Event Operations Manager Erin Hamrick via email at [email protected] or via phone at (218) 727-0947.

-A duo team must be comprised of one participant with an eligible impairment being pushed by one or more able-bodied participants.
-Duo teams can compete in either the marathon or half marathon.
+A duo team must be comprised of one athlete with an eligible impairment being pushed by one to four able-bodied participants.
+Duo teams can compete in either the marathon or half marathon and will receive an early start.

-Duo teams wishing to participate in the William A. Irvin 5K should contact Race Director Greg Haapala via email at [email protected] or via phone at (218) 727-0947.
+Duo teams wishing to participate in the William A. Irvin 5K should contact Event Operations Manager Erin Hamrick at [email protected] or via phone at (218) 727-0947.

 Other Mobility Impairments

-Participants with mobility impairments who are entered into the general field may require other accommodations on race day.
-These participants may contact us via email at [email protected] or via phone at (218) 727-0947.
+Participants with mobility impairments who are entered into the general field may request additional accommodations ahead of race day.
+These participants should contact Event Operations Manager Erin Hamrick via email at [email protected] or via phone at (218) 727-0947.

 VISUAL IMPAIRMENTS

-Participants with visual impairments are eligible to have a Guide Runner to assist with the race, if needed.
-A complimentary entry will be provided for the Guide Runner (please submit request prior to registration).
+Participants with visual impairments are eligible to have a guide runner to assist with their race, if needed.
+Upon request, a complimentary entry will be provided for guide runners.
+All guide runners must be registered by May 1.

-One Guide Runner is allowed per participant, and they must complete the entire race with the participant they are supporting.
-NOTE: Participants are encouraged to recruit and bring their own Guide Runner to the event, as Grandma’s Marathon does not actively recruit for this role.
+One guide runner is allowed per athlete, and they must complete the entire race with the participant they are supporting.
+NOTE: Participants are encouraged to recruit their own guide runner, as Grandma’s Marathon does not actively recruit for this role.

 AUDITORY IMPAIRMENTS

-Videos played during the race weekend will contain captioning, and ASL interpreter services can be requested for specific areas (including the start line).
+Videos played during the race weekend will contain captioning.
+American Sign Language (ASL) interpreters will be available at the start lines.

-Any participants, volunteers, or spectators wanting to request an ASL interpreter can contact us via email at [email protected] or via phone (218) 727-0947.
+Any participants, volunteers, or spectators with additional requests can contact Event Operations Manager Erin Hamrick via email at [email protected] or via phone (218) 727-0947.

 COGNITIVE & SENSORY IMPAIRMENTS/SENSITIVITIES

-Race weekend areas that will, at times, include excessive crowd congestion, noise, and bright, flashing lights include but are not limited to – fitness expo, packet pickup, start and finish lines, and entertainment venue.
+Race weekend areas that will, at times, include excessive crowd congestion, noise, and bright, flashing lights include but are not limited to the Essentia Health Fitness Expo, packet pickup, the start and finish lines, and Bayfront Festival Park.

 If looking for less congested and busy times at the following locations, we recommend the following: